aguslr/multibootusb/README.md

 * **[Manjaro Linux][manjaro]**: a user-friendly Linux distribution based on the independently developed Arch operating system.

+* **[netboot.xyz][]**: a way to select various operating system installers or utilities from one place within the BIOS without the need of having to go retrieve the media to run the tool.

 * **[openSUSE][]**: a Linux-based project and distribution sponsored by SUSE Linux GmbH and other companies.

 * **[Parabola GNU/Linux-libre][parabola]**: a community driven effort to provide a fully Free (as in freedom) operating system that is simple and lightweight.